Nested cobordisms, Cyl-objects and Temperley-Lieb algebras: The striped cylinder cobordism category

 The number of bracelets $\br(C)$ is preserved since nested diffeomorphisms preserve non-contractible loops.
 Similarly, the number of through strings (and their sources and targets) is preserved under nested diffeomorphism, so $\tau(C)$ and $t_0(C)$ are also preserved.
 None of the invariants depend on the presence of contractible loops. \end{proof}

 This lemma shows that if $C$ and $C'$ are two representatives of the same morphism in $\cyl$, then they have the same invariants.
 The remainder of this section is dedicated to proving the converse.
-The above invariants determine specific ``types'' of nested cylindrical cobordisms, which we will use to give a normal form for any nested cylindrical cobordism.
+The above invariants determine specific ``types'' of nested cylindrical cobordisms (see the analogous description in~\cite[Definition 2.24]{penneys}), which we will use to give a normal form for any nested cylindrical cobordism, just as in \cite[Theorem 2.38]{penneys}.
+Our methods are analogous to those of \cite[Section 2.4]{penneys} in the shaded case.

 \begin{definition} A cylindrical cobordism $C$ is of

 \end{definition}

 Note that if $C$ is Type I then $\br(C)=0$ and $\bind=\varnothing$; if $C$ is Type II then $\bind=\dind=\varnothing$; if $C$ is Type III then $\br(C)=0$ and $\dind=\varnothing$.
 From the definition of types, it is clear that the types are closed under compositions.